The Top 20 Celebrities to Follow for Ultra-Glam Travel Inspiration

 Ashley Graham

 If there's anyone who can pull off riding a camel in a bikini in Morocco, it's Ashley Graham.
-Check out her pictures to Indonesia for further proof of her slay-worthy vacations.
+Check out her pictures from Indonesia for further proof of her slay-worthy vacations.

 Gabrielle Union

-Gabrielle Union can always be seen flaunting her bikini body at the beach, whether she's in Louisiana or in the Dominican Republic with her A-list girlfriends.
+Gabrielle Union can always be seen flaunting her bikini body at the beach, whether she's in Louisiana or the Dominican Republic with her A-list girlfriends.

 Kelly Rowland